the-turing-way/the-turing-way/book/website/reproducible-research/open.md

 These elements are expanded upon in this chapter.

-Open scholarship [{term}`def<OpenScholarship>`] is a concept that extends open research further.
+Open scholarship [{term}`def<Open Scholarship>`] is a concept that extends open research further.
 It relates to making other aspects of scientific research open to the public, for example:

 - Open educational resources: Making educational resources publicly available to be re-used and modified.
 - Equity, diversity, inclusion: Ensuring scholarship is open to anyone without barriers based on factors such as race, background, gender, and sexual orientation.